Return to Fundraising

 What does my donation support?

-• 40% of the counselor’s salary;
+• 100% of the ILab program

-• 50% of the nurse’s salary;
+• 100% of the garden program

-• 100% of the Ilab and garden programs;
+• 100% of the performing arts program

 Frequently Asked Questions

-Why Do PTAs Fundraise At All?
+Why Do PTAs Fundraise at All?

 What Do I Do With My Red Envelope?

 Our goal is for every family to return their red envelopes regardless of the level of giving.
 Every year we see a range from $0 to well above the per-student ask.
 100% participation is the goal!
 Please complete the enclosed response form and return it in the red envelope to your child’s homeroom teacher.
 Even if you donate online, or are choosing not to donate at all, please return the response form and red envelope for each child you have at Cascadia.
-You can also digitally “return” your Red Envelope by submitting your form and financial contribution online using the QR code below.
+You can also digitally “return” your Red Envelope by submitting your form and financial contribution online using the links below.

 When is the deadline?

-Response forms and red envelopes should be returned to your student’s homeroom teacher (or submitted online) by Tuesday, October 31, 2023.
+Response forms and red envelopes should be returned to your student’s homeroom teacher (or submitted online) by Tuesday, October 29, 2024.

 Can I use a credit card to donate money?